DogWithAHat/roblox-repainted/README.md

-you will not get banned for doing this. it is client sided. only you, the user, can see it.
+you will not get banned for doing this. it is client sided. only you, the user, can see it. and check the sounds folder i put extra sounds in there

 no, i wont do anything to the roblox app thingy (you know what im talking about)